hadzice24/Spotify_Project/README.md

 ### Phase 2 – Analysis & Visualization:
 - Built Tableau dashboard based on KPIs
-- Created a visual story for each stakeholder
+- Summarized findings and takeaways in a report

 ---